Try Hubstaff for 14 days

 What is the best way to manage your time and what are some good time management tips?
 In this list, you can find a careful selection of the most powerful time management practices.
 They can help you streamline your personal or your team’s work processes, optimizing the use of working hours and the quality of the resulting output.

-is the simple, but relentlessly powerful mantra of time management.
+Planning is the simple, but relentlessly powerful mantra of time management.
 It starts with creating a list of your tasks and then distributing them in the most appropriate way across your week.
-Creating daily plans also comes in handy.
+Creating daily time management plans also comes in handy.
 You can even preview the order in which you aim to go through the pending work in your day, as well as the breaks you want to take in-between tasks.

 It’s imperative to juxtapose your daily and weekly plans against your overarching goals.

-You can guide your goal setting by embracing the SMART acronym - make sure your goals are Specific, Measurable, Attainable, Relevant, and Timely.
+You can guide your goal setting by embracing the SMART goals - make sure your goals are Specific, Measurable, Attainable, Relevant, and Timely.
 That’s how you can ensure you spend your time on activities that help you accomplish your goals.

 The way you create your action plans should be based on a thorough understanding of your goals and their hierarchy.
 You should learn to recognize which tasks directly contribute to achieving what you aim for, and which don’t.